Coder-RD/SQL-Challenge/README.md

 - 🔹 Latitude Analysis
 - 🔹 Longitude Retrieval
 - 🔹 Decimal Precision
-- 🔹 DB2 SQL
 - 🔹 Geographic Data Analysis

 ### 💡 Key Concept

 The **Weather Observation Station 15** challenge focuses on finding the Western Longitude (`LONG_W`) corresponding to the largest Northern Latitude (`LAT_N`) that satisfies the specified condition.

-The result must be rounded to the required decimal places.

 ### 🎯 Learning Outcome